 What leaders can do to reduce Soldier injuries

 Know that this is an important problem!

-- Army research shows musculoskeletal injury (injuries to muscles, bones, tendons, and nerves) was the number one leading cause of medical evacuations from a combat theater during 2002–2010 and the second leading cause of hospitalizations, resulting in 10 million limited duty days per year.
+- Army research shows musculoskeletal injury (injuries to muscles, bones, and tendons) was the number one leading cause of medical evacuations from a combat theater during 2002–2010 and the second leading cause of hospitalizations, resulting in 10 million limited duty days per year.

 - The average Soldier in the active component spends about 16% of his or her time on a limited duty profile.
 These injuries are the #1 cause of days on profile.

-- Most injuries like this are due to poor training practices and inadequate fitness, and they can be prevented.
+- Most injuries like this are due to poor training practices, over training or due to inadequate fitness, and they can be prevented.

 - Select NCOs for the Master Fitness Trainer Course who model healthy behavior and can teach others.

 - When planning the intensity and duration of PT, consider factors such as the training cycle, block leave, and new Soldiers.

 - Collaborate with healthcare providers to ensure Soldiers have profiles that identify alternatives to prohibited activities—eProfile has standardized templates that can help provide “positive, can-do profiles” for your Soldiers.